SATs results 2026: SATs scoring, explained

 SATs scaled scores

 SAT exam scores are reported using scaled scores, but what exactly are scaled scores?
-Put simply, they’re a way of adjusting scores each year in a way that reflects the difficulty of the paper in order to make like-for-like comparisons between yearly results.
+Put simply, they’re a way of adjusting scores each year, taking into consideration the difficulty of the paper, to make like-for-like comparisons between yearly results.

-Scaled scores are calculated using a table, like this one, which are released each year.
+Scaled scores are calculated using a table which is released each year.
 This table allows markers to equate a ‘raw score’ (or the actual number of correct marks achieved) to a scaled score.

 The range of scaled scores that are awarded differs for each Key Stage assessment: